Data Visualization

 Complex

-We are able to wrap our Gauge kits within multiple other Flex and Card components.
+We are able to wrap the Highcharts Gauge kit within Playbook kits (such as Flex and Card components).

 Bar Graph